billmaister/TravelGoAPI/README.md

 API uses .env file to store three variables, MONGO_URI, JWT_SECRET and JWT_LIFETIME.
 MONGO_URI is used to store MonoDG connection string.
 JWT_SECRET holds JWT token signature string and JWT_LIFETIME is JWT tokens lifetime.
-These three are needed in order for API to work proparly.
+These three environmental variables are needed in order for API to work proparly.